** Book a personal viewing at any of our Forest Care homes **

 Listen to what Beryl has to say about her experience and the care at Oak Lodge: “I’m so grateful to my family for having chosen this place, it’s really lovely.
 The staff are friends, they do absolutely everything they possibly can to make me feel happy and contented.
 I cannot praise it highly enough.”

-Rowan Lodge - Care Home Hampshire
+Rowan Lodge - Care Home in Hook

 Why choose Rowan Lodge care home?

-• Bright and spacious lounge and dining areas
+• Spacious entertaining and dining areas

 Hear from the Residents at Rowan Lodge